soorya-prakash-r/HackOrbit-Team-DevDude/README.md

-# 🚀 Promptify – AI-Powered Prompt Enhancer
+# 🚀 Promptify! – AI-Powered Prompt Enhancer

 *Promptify* is a sleek and responsive web application built using *MERN stack* that helps users generate, submit, and manage AI prompts effectively.
 This repository currently contains the *frontend initialization* and basic structure.